yardimli/Gopher-Node-Client/acorn/README.md

   the top level raises an error.
 Set this to `true` to accept such code.

+- **allowImportExportEverywhere**: By default, `import` and `export` declarations can only appear at a program's top level.
+Setting this option to `true` allows them anywhere where a statement is allowed.

+- **allowHashBang**: When this is enabled (off by default), if the code starts with the characters `#!` (as in a shellscript), the first line will be treated as a comment.

 - **locations**: When `true`, each node has a `loc` object attached with `start` and `end` subobjects, each of which contains the one-based line and zero-based column numbers in `{line, column}`